vonguyen211004/LTMobile_Group4/README.md

 # LTMobile_Group4
-Related files of the Mobile Programming project
+Related files about the project to build a weather forecasting application of group 4.